symfony/symfony-docs/routing.rst

 Localized Routing (i18n)
 ------------------------

+.. versionadded:: 4.1
+    The feature to localize routes was introduced in Symfony 4.1.

-Routes can be localized to provide unique paths per *locale*.
+Routes can be localized to provide unique paths per :doc:`locale </translation/locale>`.
 Symfony provides a handy way to declare localized routes without duplication.

 .. configuration-block::